We are following COVID-19 protocols

-with teachers Fresh “Lev” White, Richelle Evelyn Donigan and Bita Shooshani
+with teachers Fresh “Lev” White, Bita Shooshani and Gayah Imani Gillson aka Mother Gayah Samahita

 Dāna (दान) is a Sanskrit and Pali word for the virtue of generosity.
 The Buddha said the teachings were priceless, more valuable than all the jewels in the kingdom and so are offered freely to all.
 This has amazingly been sustained for 2,600 years.
 Honoring this tradition, the teachings at Dhamma Dena continue to be offered freely.

-Teacher and center support is provided by voluntary donations at the end of the retreat.
+Teacher, center and cook support is provided by voluntary donations at the end of the retreat.
 These offerings are often the only source of teachers’ income and an important source for the center.
 Donations to the center help sustain the cost of buildings and food.

 Please review our full COVID-19 Protocols for a residential retreat here.